datopian/flowershow/site/content/docs/link-previews.md

 ---
-title: Link Preview Tooltips
+title: Link previews (tooltips)
 ---

+🚧 THIS FEATURE NEEDS TO BE RE-IMPLEMENTED AFTER SWITCH TO MARKDOWNDB

-Flowershow supports showing tooltips with the page's preview content when hovering over links to other documents within your site.
+You can enable tooltips with page preview content showing when hovering over wiki-links.

 > [!note]
-> Tooltips are only supported for internal links ie. links to other pages within your site and not for external links eg. `https://someOtherSite.com/`
+> Tooltips are only supported for internal links ie. links to other pages within your site and not for external links eg. `https://some-other-site.com/`

 After hovering over a link, the tooltip will be displayed as seen in the screenshot below:
 ![[link-preview.jpg]]